deliveroo/deliveroo.engineering/_posts/2017-09-06-play-pull-request-roulette.md

 **4. DON'T just wait for people to volunteer to review your PR**

 As the last resort, when you've done all the improvements you can to make sure your PRs are review-friendly, and still can't get people to look at them, take the reins and be proactive.
-In our team, we're practicing something we called "PR Roulette".
+In our team, we're practicing something we called 'PR Roulette'.
 In a nutshell, it's about randomly assigning reviewers.
 If you practice `+2`s, then assign two random people in your team to check your PR.

 There are cases when those two individuals might be in meetings or on short deadlines with their own work.
 If someone has been assigned that doesn't have the time, it's OK to discuss with the team about a replacement.